ridabayi/ridabayi/README.md

 ## Rapidfire
-- 🌱 I’m currently learning Alx Software Engineering
+- 🌱 I’m currently learning Alx Software Engineering Program

 - ❓ Ask me about anything related to AI and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep the night shift switched on at all times

 <br/>